Tools (functions, agents, built-ins)

 StreamableHTTPConnectionParams(url, headers, timeout, sse_read_timeout, terminate_on_close, ...) | Streamable HTTP | same |

 tool_filter accepts a list of tool names or a ToolPredicate callable.
-McpToolset also supports auth_scheme / auth_credential for OAuth-gated servers, require_confirmation= (bool or predicate), progress_callback=, and use_mcp_resources=True to expose MCP resources via a load_mcp_resource tool.
+McpToolset also supports auth_scheme / auth_credential for OAuth-gated servers, require_confirmation= (bool or predicate), progress_callback=, use_mcp_resources=True to expose MCP resources via a load_mcp_resource tool, and credential_key to namespace credential storage in a shared credential service.

 OpenAPI tools